-- 2 lbs cod fillets (or any firm white fish), cut into 2-inch pieces
+- 2 pounds cod fillets (or any firm white fish), cut into 2-inch pieces

-- 1/4 cup of fresh dill, chopped, or 1 Tbsp dried dill
+- 1/4 cup of fresh dill, chopped, or 1 tablespoon dried dill

 1 Cook the onions: Heat the oil in a large saucepan over medium heat.
 Add the sliced onions and sauté for 5 minutes, until softened.

 3 Add the fish: Add the fish to the pan.
 Spoon sauce over the fish.
 Cover and cook for an additional 7 minutes, until the fish is just cooked through.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 Thank you!